-Under the new European space program, the intention is to develop a more holistic approach for space surveillance and tracking (SST) of the main space hazards (space objects and space debris) and to include space weather services and near-earth objects (NEO) capacities within its scope (collectively Space Situational Awareness or SSA).
+Under the European space program, a more holistic approach for space surveillance and tracking (SST) of the main space hazards (space objects and space debris) and to include space weather services and near-earth objects (NEO) capacities within its scope (collectively Space Situational Awareness or SSA) will be developed.
 SST and SSA are essential for sustainable near-Earth orbit operations.